AndrewRPorter/website/markdown/blog/python_keyword_extraction.md

 Despite these scary words, keyword extraction is fairly simple to perform in Python thanks to the beauty of open-source software.

-I also created a tool that does just this but on the web.
-Give it a try at [https://www.simplecodingtools.com/tool/keyword](https://www.simplecodingtools.com/tool/keyword) 😀

 _This post is also available in video form at [https://youtu.be/xdlrQ0-okZc](https://youtu.be/xdlrQ0-okZc)._

 ## Background